joengsh/react-vite-vitest-cypress-storybook-tailwindcss/README.md

 ## src folder structure

-The src folder follows the structure of an atomic design.
-More details could be found in [here](https://medium.com/yemeksepeti-teknoloji/atomic-design-system-in-frontend-bdbb919290b4) and also [here](https://paulonteri.com/thoughts/atomic-design-react).
+The src folder follows the structure of an [atomic redesign](https://github.com/takefumi-yoshii/atomic-redesign).
+Similar to atomic design described in [here](https://medium.com/yemeksepeti-teknoloji/atomic-design-system-in-frontend-bdbb919290b4) and also [here](https://paulonteri.com/thoughts/atomic-design-react).

+Main difference is that atomic design focus on the UI component while atomic redesign also take the props, state and context into account.

 ## env variables